 What do we mean by modern Ireland?
 Where is modern Ireland and when did it begin?
 Having broached these questions, this course will investigate what life was like on the island of Ireland across the nineteenth and twentieth centuries.

-Reflecting the increased focus on social and cultural themes in Irish historiography, this course addresses the ways in which historians are tackling a broad range of societal questions.
-What characterised peoples’ family, working and social lives?
-How did people interact with the apparatus of the state and of religious bodies?
+Reflecting the increased focus on social and cultural themes in Irish historiography, this course addresses the ways in which historians tackle a range of societal questions.
+What characterised peoples’ family, working, and social lives?
+How did people interact with state and religious bodies?
 How did the evolution of media affect daily life?
 What forces and ideas shaped the provision of education and welfare?
-What impact did emigration have on both host and home societies?
+What impact did emigration have on host and home societies?

-Date, Time, and Place
+Date, Time and Place

-This lecture-only module comprises of two lectures per week over one term commencing in September 2022.
+This lecture-only module comprises of two lectures per week over one term commencing in September 2023.

 Please check the School of Histories and Humanities website for updates on this course at: www.histories-humanities.tcd.ie/shortcourses/